M66B/XPrivacyLua/DEFINE.md

   "methodName": "#SERIAL"
 ```

+Note that *final static* fields (constants) might be optimized 'away' at compile time,
+so setting such a field might not work because it doesn't exist on run time anymore.

 Another special case is hooking a method of a field using the syntax *[field name]:[method name]*, for example:

 ```JSON